HyperRays/slow5tools/docs/commands.md

 *  `-s, --sig-compress compression_type`:<br/>
    Specifies the raw signal compression method used for BLOW5 output.
 Note: the default value is ex-zd which differs in `view`.
 *  `-b, --bits INT`:<br/>
-   The number of least significant bits to zero then round for each raw signal data point [default value: "auto" (autodetected based on the file header and data)].
+   The number of least significant bits to eliminate by rounding for each raw signal data point [default value: "auto" (autodetected based on the file header and data)].
+The auto detected number of bits are as documented [here](bits-lossy.md).

 ## GLOBAL OPTIONS